jnwnlee/av-benchmark/README.md

  - `--recompute_gt_cache` for ground-truth audio features.
  - `--recompute_pred_cache` for predicted audio features.

-This is useful if extraction was interrupted or the cache is corrupted.
+This is useful if the extraction is interrupted or the cache is corrupted.

 ### Evaluation